 What they do

 A ship's master is in charge of all aspects of a ship's operation, while at sea and in port.
-These workers are responsible for overseeing activities such as the loading and unloading of cargo, repair and maintenance work, the receipt and transmission of information, navigation and all other activities essential to the safe, efficient and effective running of a ship.
-They are also responsible for managing a ship's budget and expenditure, as well as preparing voyage plans.
+Ship’s masters are responsible for overseeing activities such as the loading and unloading of cargo, repair and maintenance work, the receipt and transmission of information, navigation and all other activities essential to the safe, efficient and effective running of a ship.
+They are also responsible for managing a ship's budget and expenditure, as well as preparing voyage plans and supervising the deck crew.
 A ship's master must also record the daily activities in the ship's log, including the course and any alterations, the ship's position, any repairs and the weather conditions.